TacosyHorchata/TurboReelGPT/examples/README.md

 ## Using Moviepy

-If you still prefer to use **MoviePy**, we've included examples to run deprecated workflows showcasing how **MediaChain** can be utilized with it.
+If you still prefer to use **MoviePy**, we've included examples to run deprecated workflows showcasing how **Mediachain** can be utilized with it.

 ### Pros of MoviePy:
 - Simple and intuitive for basic video manipulations.